mik-laj/discovery-api/gen_data/release_notes_md/kubernetes_engine_docs_security_bulletins.md

 GKE clusters _and_ using N2, M2 or C2 nodes, no further action is required. **
 For GKE instances on N1 nodes, no new action is required.

-If you are running Anthos GKE on-prem, exposure is hardware dependent.
+If you are running GKE on-prem, exposure is hardware dependent.
 Please compare your infrastructure with the [ Intel disclosure ](https://blogs.intel.com/technology/2019/11/ipas-november-2019-intel- platform-update-ipu/) .